Skip to main content

 Exercise 5: deploy a new bulletin board contract

-Find the comment that identifies the missing code for exercise 5, at about line 174 after completing the preceding exercises.
+Find the comment that identifies the missing code for exercise 5, at about line 172 after completing the preceding exercises.
 It's in a deploy function.
 You can see that the call to deployContract is started for you.
 The task for exercise 5 is to fill in the arguments correctly.

 1. A MidnightProviders object containing implementations of all the necessary providers (refer back to the discussion of providers in part 2 of the tutorial if necessary)

-2. The name of the key under which the private state is stored in the PrivateStateProvider of the providers
+1. privateStateKey - The name of the key at which the private state is stored in the PrivateStateProvider given in the first providers argument.

-3. The initial private state for the contract, whose type matches the state stored under the preceding key
+3. initialPrivateState - The initial private state for the contract, whose type matches the state stored under the privateStateKey.

-You can fill in the first argument to deployContract easily, because the deploy function already has a providers parameter.
+You can fill in the first argument to deployContract easily because the deploy function already has a providers parameter.

 providers,

-'bboardPrivateState',
+privateStateKey: 'bboardPrivateState',

-createBBoardPrivateState(utils.randomBytes(32)),
+initialPrivateState: createBBoardPrivateState(utils.randomBytes(32)),

 Putting all that together, the call to deployContract should look like this when you are done:

-const deployedBBoardContract = await deployContract(
+const deployedBBoardContract = await deployContract(providers, {

 That's remarkably little code to deploy an entirely new contract to the Midnight blockchain.

 The code for joining an existing contract is similar to the code for deploying a new one.
-You might want to look now at the code in the join function (just below the definition of deploy) and compare it to to the code in deploy.
+You might want to look now at the code in the join function (just below the definition of deploy) and compare it to the code in deploy.

 Compiling and running the DApp